Ali-Azmoud/flutter_xlider/README.md

 ### Tooltip Number Format

-you can customize tooltip numbers by using `NumberFormat` class
+You can customize tooltip numbers by using `NumberFormat` class
 here is an example

 ```dart